Abigail Solomon-Godeau: Career

 Abigail Solomon-Godeau is an art critic and art historian who taught at the University of California, Santa Barbara, and is now a Professor Emeritus there in the Department of History of Art & Architecture.

+In 1996, she was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Solomon-Godeau is a 2001 Guggenheim Fellow.

 Exhibition curator

 Among the exhibitions Solomon-Godeau has curated are;